wisuwo/wis/README.md

 ### 6. Adding Custom Domain Name
 1. Purchase from a domain manager site
-2. Verify domain name on <a href="https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site">github</a> (this will take 24 hours)
+2. Verify domain name on <a href="https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site">github</a> (this may take up to 24 hours)
 3. On domain managers site, find the Manage DNS page
 4. Add 4 A records:
    Under each ipv4 title add: